relaywirelessapi/helium-api/docs/docs/rate-limiting.md

 To keep Relay API running smoothly for everyone in Beta, we've implemented rate limiting.
 Here's what you need to know:

-If you're using an API key, you get:

 - 120 requests per minute
 - Track your remaining requests using the `X-RateLimit-Remaining` header
 - Just include your API key in the `Authorization` header

-If you're not using an API key, you get:

-- 60 requests per minute
-- Same `X-RateLimit-Remaining` header to track your usage
-- Rate limits are based on your IP address

 ## Tips for Handling Rate Limits